khilanravani/trading-experiences/README.md

 # Quantitative Trading Strategy Notes

 This repository documents my independent trading and research work in Indian equity markets between 2020 and 2024.
-While not a professional role, I approached it with the rigor of a quant researcher—developing strategies, backtesting signals, and analyzing market structure under real-world constraints.
+While not a professional role, I approached it with the rigor of a quant researcher, developing strategies, backtesting signals, and analyzing market structure under real-world constraints.

 📈 **Performance highlight**: Designed and backtested trend-following, event-driven, and statistical arbitrage strategies using Python (Pandas, TA‑Lib); validated on 15 years of historical data, achieving ~14% annualized returns with Sharpe ~1.3 (pre‑costs, walk‑forward tested).